|

 By readiness we mean that the child is mentally and emotionally

-capable of assimilating the information presented; he/she has enough
+capable of assimilating the information presented; he/she has

-"life experiences" for the information to be meaningful; and he/she
+"life experiences" for the information to be meaningful;

 has minimal frustration in acquiring the skill or performing the